spiral/json-schema-generator/README.md

 [![type-coverage](https://shepherd.dev/github/spiral/json-schema-generator/coverage.svg)](https://shepherd.dev/github/spiral/json-schema-generator)
 [![psalm-level](https://shepherd.dev/github/spiral/json-schema-generator/level.svg)](https://shepherd.dev/github/spiral/json-schema-generator)

-The JSON Schema Generator is a powerful PHP package designed to simplify the process of generating JSON schemas from Data Transfer Object (DTO) classes.
-It supports PHP enumerations, generic type annotations for arrays, and provides an attribute for specifying title, description, and default value.
+The JSON Schema Generator is a PHP package that simplifies the generation of JSON schemas from Data Transfer Object (DTO) classes.
+It supports PHP enumerations and generic type annotations for arrays and provides an attribute for specifying title, description, and default value.

 ## Requirements

-Make sure that your server is configured with following PHP version and extensions:
+Make sure that your server is configured with the following PHP versions and extensions:

 - PHP >=8.1

 ## Installation

-You can install the package via composer:
+You can install the package via Composer:

 ```bash
 composer require spiral/json-schema-generator